Medically reviewed by Kristin Hall, FNP

 Below, we’ve explained what Stendra is and how it’s used to treat erectile dysfunction.
-We’ve also looked at some of the key advantages Stendra offers compared to older ED medications, from its relatively long half-life to its lower risk of causing certain side effects.
+We’ve also looked at some of the key advantages Stendra offers compared to older ED medications, from its slightly longer-than-average half-life to its lower risk of causing certain side effects.

 Stendra is an erectile dysfunction medication.
 More specifically, it’s a PDE5 inhibitor.
 It works by inhibiting the cGMP-specific phosphodiesterase type 5 enzyme (more simply, PDE5), which can regulate blood flow to the erectile tissue of your penis.

 When you’re sexually aroused, your body increases the rate of blood flow to your penis.
-It takes about 130ml of blood for the average man to get a full erection.
-Avanafil, the active ingredient in Stendra, dilates the corpus cavernosum tissue of the penis, helping you get and stay hard.
+Avanafil, the active ingredient in Stendra, triggers the release of nitric oxide in the corpus cavernosum tissue of the penis, which results in the smooth muscle in the corpus cavernosum relaxing, thereby allowing more blood into it, helping you get and stay hard.

 Like other ED medications, Stendra won’t cause you to randomly get erections.
 Instead, it only makes it easier to get an erection if you’re already sexually aroused.

 Stendra comes in tablet form in a variety of doses.
-The most common doses are 50mg, 100mg and 200mg, all of which are designed for use 15 to 30 minutes before engaging in sexual activity.
+The most common doses are 50mg, 100mg and 200mg, all of which are designed for use 15 minutes to 30 minutes before engaging in sexual activity, depending on your dosage.
 A normal dose of Stendra lasts for up to six hours after you take the medication.